Everything You Need to Know and How to Get Up and Running

 The last step is to head back to your Tablo’s settings and scroll down to the Tablo Connect section.
-Disable Tablo Connect by deselecting the check box next to Remote Access, then enable it again by checking the box once more.
+Select the 'Re-test Port Mapping' button.
 You should get a message after a few seconds saying “Your Tablo is ready for remote access”.

 If your ports have been configured correctly and you’re still receiving a message stating “Your router requires manual configuration”, there are a couple more steps you can take.